0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ### Anonymous FTP
 We notice the FTP port with anonymous login enabled.
-No files are there, and we're not granted write access either.
+No files were there, and we're not granted `write` access either.
 So we move on.

 ![Anon-FTP-no-write](Anon-FTP-no-write.jpg)

 ### HTTP/HTTPs
-The home page just shows a GIF of bacon sizzling.
+The home page just shows a `GIF` of bacon sizzling.

 ![http-homepage](http-homepage.jpg)

-Spidering with gobuster shows an interesting directory `/certsrv` which indicates that the ADCS role is installed on this server.
+Spidering with `gobuster` shows an interesting directory `/certsrv` which indicates that the **ADCS role** is installed on this server.

 ![gobuser-output](gobuser-output.jpg)

-the HTTPS website is similar in structure. so we move along.
+the **HTTPS** website is similar in structure. so we move along.

 ### LDAP
-The output of ldapsearch didn't show much information.
+The output of `ldapsearch` didn't show much information.

 ![ldapsearch-output](ldapsearch-output.jpg)

-I grepped out some unnecessary lines from the output to make it smaller.
+(*I grepped out some unnecessary lines from the output to make it smaller.*)

 ### SMB
-Enumerating SMB with crackmapexec reveals that we have read access to the `Department Shares` folder.
+Enumerating SMB with `crackmapexec` reveals that we have `read` access to the `Department Shares` folder.

 ![cme-smb-share-enum](cme-smb-share-enum.jpg)

-After mounting it, we notice a couple of folders:
+*After mounting it,* we notice a couple of folders:

 ![dpt-shares-folders](dpt-shares-folders.jpg)

-the `Users` folder contained some usernames which save in a list for later use:
+the `Users` folder contained some usernames which we save in a list for later use:

 ![userlist-from-smb](userlist-from-smb.jpg)